SpreadSheets600/PhotoSpectroscope/README.md

-# Spectroscopy Analysis
+# Spectrum Analysis

-Analyze spectroscopy data captured from a live video feed.
+Analyze spectrum data captured from a live video feed.
 This program captures video frames and extracts spectral information.

 ## Table of Contents